-Many standard probate forms, as well as local, non-standard probate forms prepared for use by this Court for different situations are available on the Court's website: https://www.co.tuscarawas.oh.us/Courts/court-forms
+Many standard probate forms, as well as local, non-standard probate forms prepared for use by this Court for different situations are available on the Probate Court's website.
+Filers shall follow the instructions when using the Court's forms, including the submission of all documentation identified in the instructions.

-Rule 53.1Hours of the Court; Accepted Methods of Payment
+Rule 53.1 Hours of the Court; Accepted Methods of Payment